 May We Check the Same Books Out Again?

 Yes!
 Students may renew books as many weeks as they want, as long as no one else wants that book.
 To renew a book, bring it back on your library day, or call or email Mrs. Rohde.
 Books may not be renewed from home without a call, email, or note.

 Can We Save A Book?

 Yes!
 You may put a book on hold at the checkout desk, or by emailing Mrs. Rohde, or on Clever.
 If the book is available in the library, it will be placed on the hold shelf.
 If the book is currently checked out, the computer can hold the book for you when it is returned.
 Mrs. Rohde will bring it to your child's classroom, or leave it on the hold shelf for your or them to pick up.
 Books will be held at the desk for one week.

 No. If your child's book is more than two weeks overdue, you will receive a notice via email (or on paper in your student's backpack, if you do not have email).
 Your child can return the book any time, to the library or to the basket in your child's classroom.
 A few times a year, you will be sent a bill for any books that have not been returned.
 If you pay for a book and it is found, Mrs. Rohde will happily refund your money as long as the library has not already replaced the book.

 One of the concepts we emphasize in library is respect for property.
-You can encourage your child to take care of his or her library books by:
+You can encourage your child to take care of their library books by: